GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/DeveloperGuidelines.rst

 As part of the continuous integration testing, this GEOSX code style is enforced via the uncrustify tool.
 While quite extensive, uncrustify does not enforce every example of the preferred code style.
 In cases where uncrusitfy is unable to enforce code style, it will ignore formatting rules.
-In these cases it is acceptible to proceed with pull requests, as there is no logical recourse.
+In these cases it is acceptable to proceed with pull requests, as there is no logical recourse.

 Const Keyword
 ================